Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Inventory control

-“RFID can be most beneficial when it comes to enhanced inventory control and loss prevention, where RFID can help give you much greater visibility into and more granular control over your inventory,” noted cybersecurity consultant Emily Mitchell.
-“Traditional barcodes can only identify products on a basic level, and all products of the same type have identical barcodes.”
+“RFID can be most beneficial when it comes to enhanced inventory control and loss prevention, where RFID gives retailers much greater visibility into their inventory,” noted cybersecurity consultant Emily Mitchell.
+“Traditional barcodes can only identify products at a basic level, and all products of the same type share identical barcodes.”

 Enhanced data and inventory detail